Turbotice/phonefleet/phonefleet/server/readme.md

 Identify the port (random value, probably change over time) execute : adp pair ip_adress:port_pairing

-Then, give the id displayed on the phone execute : adb connect ip_adress:port_toconnect
+Then, give the id displayed on the phone

+execute :
+adb connect ip_adress:port_toconnect
-Beware, the port number is different ! an adb device has been created, you can run classical adb command, for instance
+Beware, the port number is different !

-Unlock the screen (FP3 & FP4)
-adb shell input keyevent 82

-Unlock the screen (RD10A)
-adb shell input keyevent 82

-adb shell input keyevent 26 : lock the screen

 To move to a known port, you can run : adb tcpip 5555
 To show the device list, type